Taxi StdLib

 declare extension function <T,A> map(collection: T[], callback: (T) -> A):A[]

-If the callback is in the form of a type expression, then each input value is converted into an instance of that type.
+If the callback is a type expression, each element is converted to that type:

-If the callback is in the form of any other type of expression, then that expression is evaluated against each member of the input array.
+If the callback is any other expression, it is evaluated against each element:

 reduce